ric9176/richard-and-natasha/content/projects/venu/index.md

 The Pena Palace (Portuguese: Palácio da Pena) is a Romanticist castle in São Pedro de Penaferrim, in the municipality of Sintra, Portugal.
 The castle stands on the top of a hill in the Sintra Mountains above the town of Sintra, and on a clear day it can be easily seen from Lisbon and much of its metropolitan area.
 It is a national monument and constitutes one of the major expressions of 19th-century Romanticism in the world.
 The palace is a UNESCO World Heritage Site and one of the Seven Wonders of Portugal. ([Wikipedia](https://en.wikipedia.org/wiki/Pena_Palace))

 We feel so fortunate to be able to celebrate our wedding at such a magical place and we hope that you will all fall in love with it the way we did the first time we set foot there together not long after we met.

 # Schedule

-Here's what you can expect on the day of the wedding.
+Here's what you can expect on the wedding weekend.

+##Friday, October 19

+**20:30** Those of you staying at the Pestana Sintra Golf can drop by the hotel bar for a drink with us.

+##Saturday, October 20

 **16:25** Those of you staying at the Pestana Sintra Golf Resort will take the shuttle from the hotel entrance at promptly 4:25 pm.
 Please be on time or risk being left behind.